 BEFORE YOU SUBMIT

-- Proofread your entry statement – or have your most pedantic friend do it for you!
+- Proofread your written rationale– or have your most pedantic friend do it for you.
 This is your opportunity to explain what your entry is saying, and it needs to be as clear and powerful as possible – so make every word count!

 - Make sure that any media you upload does your work justice i.e. images are clear, well-lit, high resolution, and not blurry or pixelated; sound or video files are good quality; and PDFs are well-laid out and easy to read.